Overview and Application

 The College of Nursing provides over 100 scholarships every academic year.
 Students are considered based on merit, merit/financial need, and financial need.
 Both applicants to the program and continuing students must apply annually for awards.

-Scholarship applications are now being accepted for the following programs:
+We accept scholarship applications for the following programs:

 A completed scholarship application includes: